Best Kilimanjaro Route

 While we are genuinely very much at a loss to identify weaknesses with TK Rongai, the following considerations are nonetheless noteworthy.

-2. A very small handful of climbers have commented that whereas we continue to claim that beyond any doubt, TK Rongai enjoys the gentlest approach to Barafu, there is however quite a taxing section of the trail immediately before Barafu is attained.
-We concede that this is indeed the case but that climbers who have reached Barafu from both directions –
+- A very small handful of climbers have commented that whereas we continue to claim that beyond any doubt, TK Rongai enjoys the gentlest approach to Barafu, there is however quite a taxing section of the trail immediately before Barafu is attained.
+We concede that this is indeed the case but that climbers who have reached Barafu from both directions - ie Shira / Lemosho / Machame / Umbwe versus TK Rongai - would unhesitatingly concede that the four major elevation-wasting undulations that have to be traversed between Barranco and Barafu render the short steep rise to Barafu on TK Rongai, relatively insignificant by comparison, and entirely acceptable.

-Prospective climbers who are interested to read typical comments from climbers’ guides as to how they fare at each camp are encouraged to peruse our Kilimanjaro guides’ live reports on Twitter
+Prospective climbers who are interested to read typical comments from climbers’ guides as to how they fare at each camp are encouraged to peruse our Kilimanjaro guides’ live reports.

 Details of the TK Rongai Route